 Home treatment is not appropriate for a transient ischemic attack (TIA).
 If you think you are having a TIA, don't ignore the symptoms, and don't try to manage them at home.
+Call 911 or other emergency services right away.
 If you had symptoms of a TIA but they went away, you still need to see a doctor right away.

 You can care for yourself at home by adopting healthy habits that help you prevent another TIA or stroke.
 To learn more, see Prevention.

 Your doctor will probably prescribe several medicines after you have had a transient ischemic attack (TIA).
 Medicines to prevent blood clots are typically used, because blood clots can cause TIAs and strokes.